obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

-After the initial alpha implementation we will consider the integration of the Container Compute Interface “CCI” with exisiting CPU and Memory manager stack This can be achieved either by using already exising managers and introducing state synchronization or through a common code base which can be invoked from within the CCI Manager.
+After the initial alpha implementation we will consider the integration of the Container Compute Interface “CCI” with exisiting CPU and Memory manager stack This can be achieved either by using already existing managers and introducing state synchronization or through a common code base which can be invoked from within the CCI Manager.